brgsteyr4goodai/chatbot/README.md

 ```
 sudo sh ./dockerrun.sh
 ```
-This could take some time if you run it for the first time.
+This could take a few minutes if you run it for the first time.

 ## Details
 Details on how the bot works.